nschainapp/testlink/README.md

-###Bug test scenario
+#Bug test scenario

-- Clone repo, and build id, run with `npm start dev` Onindex page are 4 links all pages generated with gatsby node from 4 markdowns First and second link work correctly go to their page content Third and fourth not all open content from file with longer name (filename is first word in text)
+- Clone repo, run with `npm start dev`
+  On index page are 4 links (pages) generated with gatsby node from 4 markdown files First and second link work correctly go to their page content Third and fourth not all open content from file with longer name (filename is first word in text)
-  ###End
+ #End